Configuration

 6. After reindexing for the offline application is complete, test it to ensure search works as expected.
 Then, publish it online.

-Once the switch is complete, navigate to the Basic Configuration page and select Online Application.
-You can see that the analysis method for the title index has changed to the custom analyzer test_zw, which confirms that the offline change was successfully published.
+After the switch completes, navigate to the Basic Configuration page and select Online Application.
+The analysis method for the title index now shows the custom analyzer test_zw, confirming the offline change was published successfully.

 Important notes